pnadolny13/meltano_example_implementations/meltano_projects/dbt_orchestration/README.md

 This project is based on the dbt's classic [Jaffle shop example project](https://github.com/dbt-labs/jaffle_shop) but in a Meltano context.

+The Airflow DAG generator code that fuels this functionality is in review at https://gitlab.com/meltano/files-airflow/-/merge_requests/8.

 ### What is this repo?

 A Meltano project to share the benefits of running dbt core within a Meltano project.